-Ever wanted to understand what accountin jargon means?
-Below is of 11 core accounting terms with an explantion.
+Ever wanted to understand what accounting jargon means?
+Below are the 11 core accounting terms with an explantion.
 We hope you find it useful

 Turnover / Revenue